alexjustesen/speedtest-tracker-docs/settings/notifications/mail.md

 **GMAIL example:**

 Steps for creating an app password.
-- Go to your Google Account.
+- Go to your <a href="https://myaccount.google.com" title="Click here to access your Google Account">Google Account</a>
+.
 - Select Security.
 - Under "How you sign in to Google," choose 2-Step Verification.
 - Click on App passwords.